OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

 description: Discover the elements of a high-performance DevOps toolchain and the research that backs it up.
 author: steve.fenton@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2022-05-17-1400
 metaImage:
 bannerImage:
 bannerImageAlt:
 isFeatured: false
 tags:
   - DevOps
+  - Continuous Delivery
 ---

 This week, the [2023 State of CD report](https://cd.foundation/reports/) was released.
-The report is commissioned by the Continuous Delivery Foundation and authored by SlashData.
+The Continuous Delivery Foundation commission the report and it's authored by SlashData.
 The State of CD report looks at the adoption, practices, and performance of teams using DevOps and Continuous Delivery.

 One of the many interesting sections in this year's report looked at DevOps-related technologies.
 Inspired by this insight, we take a deep dive into how to build high-performance DevOps toolchains.

 ## DevOps tools and toolchains

-You will have heard that DevOps isn't just about tools.
+DevOps isn't just about tools.
 There are several other critical elements of high-performance software delivery:

 - Transformational leadership
 - Lean product management